BioinfoHKUSurgery/Bioinfo-Workshop-2024/3-Omics-bulkRNAseq-analysis.md

 design<-design[grep('24h', rownames(design)),]
 ```

 This tutorial will rely on DESeq2 to perform normalization and differential expression analysis.
-We shall use the DESeqDataSetFromMatrix from DESeq2 to create a DESeqDataSet object from a count matrix and sample metadata.
+We shall use the `DESeqDataSetFromMatrix()` function from DESeq2 to create a DESeqDataSet object from a count matrix and sample metadata.

 First install DESeq2 using BiocManager installer tool